Carl Young (storm chaser)

 Carl Richard Young (May 14, 1968 – May 31, 2013) was an American meteorologist and storm chaser who worked with the TWISTEX research team.
-He was one of the first storm chasers in the United States to die during a tornado; he was killed during the 2013 El Reno tornado, along side Tim Samaras and Paul Samaras.
+He was one of the first storm chasers in the United States to die during a tornado; he was killed during the 2013 El Reno tornado, alongside Tim Samaras and Paul Samaras.

 Life

-Young was born in Oakland, California on May 14, 1968.
-He graduated from Carmel High School and received a bachelor's degree from the University of California, Berkeley in the field of economics.
+Young was born in Oakland, California, on May 14, 1968.
+He graduated from Carmel High School and received a bachelor's degree from the University of California, Berkeley, in the field of economics.
 Young also received a master's degree in atmospheric science at the University of Nevada, Reno.
+Carl was married only once in his life to Dilara Esengil.
+They met in Berkeley were married in 1993 to 1999.
+They remained in contact throughout his life.
 He began storm chasing in 2000 following work on Hollywood film sets.
 At ChaserCon in 2002, Young met Tim Samaras; the pair would go on several storm chases together, seeing a total of over 125 tornadoes.
 In 2012, Young helped film the documentary series Storm Chasers, which aired on the Discovery Channel.
 In early 2013, Young promised to Dalia Terleckaite, who was his girlfriend at the time, that he would cease chasing, although Young continued to chase storms.
 Prior to his death, Young also helped write Monthly Weather Review publications with the TWISTEX team.